Aslan (band)

 Aslan are an Irish rock band from Dublin who formed in 1982.
-Composed of Christy Dignam, Joe Jewell, Billy McGuinness, and Alan Downey, the band has released six studio albums: Feel No Shame (1988), Goodbye Charlie Moonhead (1994), Here Comes Lucy Jones (1997), Waiting For This Madness To End (2001), For Some Strange Reason (2007) and Nudie Books and Frenchies (2012).
+Composed originally of Christy Dignam, Joe Jewell, Tony McGuinness, Billy McGuinness, and Alan Downey, the band has released six studio albums: Feel No Shame (1988), Goodbye Charlie Moonhead (1994), Here Comes Lucy Jones (1997), Waiting For This Madness To End (2001), For Some Strange Reason (2007) and Nudie Books and Frenchies (2012).

 History

 Aslan took their name from the fictional lion in C.S.
 Lewis's series of books chronicling the land of Narnia (Aslan is the Turkish word for "Lion").
 The band came from the working class areas of Finglas and Ballymun in Dublin's Northside, in the mid-1980s.
 They released a demo single, "This Is", in the spring of 1986.
 It was a success and a popular single on Ireland's pop radio station, RTÉ 2fm.

-Career

 In the summer of 1986, they played a series of shows in the UK and Melody Maker noted: "Lucky the label that signs this band!"
 Janice Long at BBC Radio 1 recorded Aslan in session and it aired three times in the subsequent weeks.
 At the end of 1986, Aslan were awarded The Stag/Hot Press "Most Promising New Band" award and signed to EMI.